CloudCannon/cloudcannon-suite/README.md

 ## Local development
-Run `yarn link` in your cloudcannon-suite install folder Run `yarn link cloudcannon-suite` in any repo to create a symlink to the local suite
+Run `yarn link` in your cloudcannon-suite install folder Run `yarn link @cloudcannon/suite` in any repo to create a symlink to the local suite

 ## Deploying a new version